yaacov/media-thumb-store/README.md

 #### Included plug-ins:

     mem-backend: a storage back-end for storing data in a memory dictionary.
+    mongoose-backend: a storage back-end for storing data in MongoDB.

     gm-thumbnailer: a thumbnailer plug-in for creating image thumbnails.
         This plug-in require GraphicMagic to be installed and on the system path.
     ffmpeg-thumbnailer: a thumbnailer plug-in for creating video thumbnails.